Baylor vs. Michigan State: Sportsbook promo codes, odds, spread, over/under - December 16

 - Odds to win the national championship: +2000

-- In terms of its odds to win the national championship (+2000), Baylor is eighth-best in college basketball.
-It is one spot below that, ninth-best, according to computer rankings.

-- The Bears have experienced the -biggest change in terms of their national championship odds, improving from +4000 at the beginning of the season to +2000.
+- The Bears were +4000 to win the national championship at the start of the season, and have now moved up to +2000, which is the -biggest change in the country.

-- Baylor has a 4.8% chance of winning the national championship, based on its moneyline odds.
+- The implied probability of Baylor winning the national championship, based on its +2000 moneyline odds, is 4.8%.

 Michigan State Futures Odds